UPPMAX/UPPMAX-documentation/docs/software/perl.md

-# Perl module guide
+# Perl_modules guide

-A number of modules are available by default with all Perl versions.
+A number of modules/packages are available by default with all Perl versions.
 This is a list of modules for perl/5.26.2 available by loading the module perl_modules/5.26.2.
 For previous Perl versions 5.18.4 and 5.24.1 (available through the software module system as perl/5.18.4 and perl/5.24.1), many more Perl modules are available by loading the software module perl_modules/5.18.4 or perl_modules/5.24.1.
 A complete list of the Perl modules available in perl_modules/5.26.2 module is as follows:

 Perl Module Search on perl_modules/5.26.2/rackham Module name	Version